Go to JKU Homepage

 • Frequency analysis, modal analysis, order analysis

-• Advanced signal processing, advanced filtering of data
+• Advanced signal processing and data filtering

-• Visualization and data processing
+• Visualisation and data processing

-• Correlation of finite element models
+• Correlation with Finite Element models

-• Identification of noise sources
+• Identification of acoustic sources

-• Beamforming, holography
+• Beamforming, Holography

 • Strain gauge measurements

-• Suppression of unwanted vibrations and noises
+• Suppression of unwanted noise and vibrations